If you consider yourself a coffee aficionado, then you’ll know that the most important part of a great cup of Joe starts with the perfect beans.

 This will slowly bring out its multi-layered flavor profile, which is the primary reason it is the coffee bean of choice amongst specialty coffee roasters.

 Robusta coffee beans are slightly less popular than Arabica coffee, although it is just as commonly used as the former type.
+They are cheaper to produce than Arabica beans and as a result they are often used in coffee blends and instant coffee.

 These beans are some of the most tenacious of the coffee beans listed here.